Fundamental limits in Bayesian thermometry and attainability via adaptive strategies

 The adaptive strategy works as follows.
 We consider as a resource $N$ qubits, which are divided in $m$ groups of $n$ qubits.
-In each group, the $n$-qubit Hamiltonian is engineered to become a two-level system with degeneracy $(2^{n}-1)$ and with a tunable gap $\epsilon$ (recall that this structure is optimal for local thermometry).
-In the first round, we tune the gap to $\epsilon^{(1)}$ to minimise the single shot $\text{ {EMSLE}}$, that is we set $m=1$ in \eqref{mle}
+In each group, the $n$-qubit Hamiltonian is engineered to become a two-level system with degeneracy $(2^{n}-1)$ and with a tunable gap $\epsilon$ In the first round, we tune the gap to $\epsilon^{(1)}$ to minimise the single shot $\text{ {EMSLE}}$, that is we set $m=1$ in \eqref{mle}.
+Then, we measure the energy of the system.
+Given the outcome $x_1$ is observed, we update the prior to $p(\theta) \rightarrow p(\theta | x_1)$, and implement the same procedure to choose~$\epsilon^{(2)}$ in the second round (i.e., we minimise~\eqref{mle} replacing $p(\theta) \rightarrow p(\theta | x_1)$).
+This process is repeated until all probes are used.